HERE'S HOW TO PREPARE FOR A SUCCESSFUL MEDICARE ANNUAL ENROLLMENT

 Most seniors over the age of 65 should not concern themselves with the health insurance marketplaces or their open enrollments.
 In fact, it's illegal for someone to knowingly sell you a Marketplace plan if you have Medicare.

-Medicare Open Enrollment dates to remember:
+Medicare annual enrollment dates to remember:

 - January 1: Coverage begins and changes implemented

-While open enrollment doesn’t start until October 15, Medicare.gov releases its annual “Medicare & You” handbook on October 1.
+While annual enrollment doesn’t start until October 15, Medicare.gov releases its annual “Medicare & You” handbook on October 1.
 Starting the same day, you’ll have access to the site’s Medicare Plan Finder where you can search current Medicare Plans.

 This means you don’t have to (and you shouldn’t) wait until October 15 to prepare.
 In fact, you should start with the first step below as early as September.